 The Fishing Board protects, manages, and enhances the Crystal Lakes recreational fishery resources and associated riparian areas.

-The Greenbelt Management Committee maintains and enhances the health and beauty of approximately 563 acres of greenbelt and its forests, wetlands and trails.
+The Greenbelt Management Committee (GMC) maintains and enhances the health and beauty of approximately 563 acres of greenbelt and its forests, wetlands and trails.

 The Hearing Panel provides an opportunity for the members to appeal officially filed complaints brought forth by the Crystal Lakes Road and Recreation Association (CLRRA), the Crystal Lakes Water and Sewer Association (CLWSA), a particular committee, or staff member.